Why Don’t We All Become Anarchists?

 (Credit: NASA/Hubble Heritage Team)

-The picture on the left shows the Small Magellanic Cloud, a small (“dwarf”) galaxy, a companion of our own, that lies at a distance of around 200,000 light years from us.
+The picture on the left shows the Small Magellanic Cloud, a small (“dwarf”) galaxy, companion of our own, which lies at a distance of around 200,000 light years from us.
 As you see, it is structurally irregular, and indeed, “irregular” is an astronomical term assigned to galaxies without structure, typically little ones, like the Small Magellanic Cloud.

 Now take a look at galaxy M51, in the picture on the right, better known as Whirlpool Galaxy.
-It is a “spiral” galaxy, about 23,000,000 light years away, full of structures (anything but irregular, that is), made of interstellar dust (dark spiral structures) and a bright nucleus at the center, comprising billions of stars.
+It is a “spiral” galaxy, about 23,000,000 light years away, full of structures (anything but irregular, that is) made of interstellar dust (dark spiral structures), and a bright nucleus at the center, comprising billions of stars.
 This is not one of the largest galaxies (it’s about half as massive as ours), but is large enough to form the typical structures of spiral galaxies.

 Now, there is also a 10-15% of large and aged galaxies that are not spiral, but elliptical.
 However, “elliptical” is one thing, and “irregular” (anarchic) is another.
-Elliptical galaxies have a definite shape (of an ellipsoid, or sphere), possess a nucleus, and structures like those described immediately below (globular star clusters), contrary to the irregulars like the Small Magellanic Cloud.
+Elliptical galaxies have a definite shape (of an ellipsoid, or sphere), possess a nucleus and structures like those described immediately below (globular star clusters), contrary to the irregulars like the Small Magellanic Cloud.

 We encounter this pattern, i.e., small–unstructured systems versus large–structured ones, again and again in nature.
-(And don’t make any association with left–right, I arranged the pictures thus on the page without any political idea in mind!)
+(And don’t make any association with left–right; I arranged the pictures thus on the page without any political idea in mind!)

 Look what we see if we zoom into the structures that exist in a galaxy.
 We find star clusters there, that is, groups of stars, some of them small, some others medium or large.